ppy/osu-elastic-indexer/README.md

 will update the index alias to the latest index with schema `1` tag.

+## List indices

+To list all indices and their corresponding states (schema, aliased, open or closed)

+    dotnet run list

 ## Closing unused indices

 This will close all score indices except the active one, unloading them from Elasticsearch's memory pool.